Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 Baboons often climb trees during the day in order to inspect the area or when enemies appear.

 Baboons are not usually afraid of people.
-In national parks, animals gladly accept food from the hands of tourists; the most impatient gourmets sometimes steal food.
+In national parks, animals happily accept food from the hands of tourists; the most impatient gourmands sometimes steal food.

-Night is the hunting time for many large predators, so baboons sleep on the upper branches of the tallest trees.
-Since they are able to sit and even sleep on very thin branches, a whole group can be located on just a few trees.
+Night is the hunting time for many large predators, so baboons sleep on the top branches of the tallest trees.
+Since they are able to sit and even sleep on very thin branches, an entire group can occupy just a few trees.
 Baboons always climb up before sunset and stay there until dawn.
 It is believed that the animals sleep in turns, providing protection to the entire flock.
-The exception is hamadryas living in mountainous areas, which sleep on ledges of rocks.
+The exception is the hamadryas living in mountainous areas, which sleep on rock ledges.

 Life next to a person